 Prana is present at places above and below Kundalini: mouth, nose, throat, navel, and big toes of the feet.

-Vyana is present in the ears, eyes, hip, ankles, heels, neck, and buttocks.
+Vyana is present in the ears, eyes, hips, ankles, heels, neck, and buttocks.
 Apana occupies the anus, genitals, thighs, knees, stomach, testicles, hips, shanks, navel, and the hole of the rectal fire.

 It moves the food getting converted into chyle and others.
 It maintains dynamic warmth throughout the body.
 Also, it moves through the pathways of 72,000 Nadis and distributes the vital warmth and five Vayus that came from the skin, bones, and others.